kevkev55/readthinkdo/content/quotes/_index.md

 >"When you give away 10% of your income you lose 10% of your purchasing power which is minor compared to the 110% increase in happiness you will gain."

 ## Craig Mod

 >"There are a thousand beautiful ways to start the day that don’t begin with looking at a phone.
 And yet so few of us choose to do so."

+>"I want my attention back.
+Did I have it before Twitter became a demagogue’s pulpit?
+When it was just a few of us, goofing around?
+When to have had a thousand followers was to be a god?
+When the scale of things felt more … human?"

 ## Roy Neuberger